zabbix/ansible-collection/roles/zabbix_agent/README.md

 | firewalld_zone | `string` | default | Firewalld zone for rule application.
 | firewall_allow_from | `string` || Limits source address of passive check using firewall rule.
 For firewalld, this setting will change the rule from simple to rich rule.

 ***You can notice python module "firewall" sometimes fails to import during these tasks.
-Most common solution is to provide `ansible_python_interpreter` a correct path to legit python installation on target hosts for specific Operating Systems.
+Most common issue is that Ansible chooses wrong python interpreter from multiple versions available on host.
+And solution is to provide `ansible_python_interpreter` a correct path to legit python installation on target hosts for specific Operating Systems.
 Normally it is defined on inventory level.***

 ### **Logrotate** configuration for Zabbix agent